chameleoncg/challenge_pcap/README.md

 #### Task Details

-You may use the following API key for greynoise.io (note it expires on Dec 25, 2020). fEpyQknDfGAZo59MXNJF4Hjv7s8QLlhJcEhlae5a8XLnLhNAH4acpU90pbD7fjGy
+You may use the following API key for greynoise.io (note it expires on Feb 4, 2020). vzGsx8V9QvVC3mQpHJdLFTfRI43DddnbuTSRl3aNQWZ4wIcTZ54BMGftw0QExkgK

 We are interested in the following data in the report